 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-The best hotel POS system is Toast, thanks to its built-in reservation features and effective loyalty program tools for incentivizing customers.
-On top of that, we found Toast to be one of the easiest to use POS system across our research, making it perfect for beginners that aren’t entirely familiar with the technology.
+The best hotel POS system is Square, thanks to its top tier hardware options, competitive pricing (including a free plan), and its stellar reputation in the industry.
+On top of that, Square was the easiest POS system to use across our in-depth research, making it ideal for smaller hotels with staff that are unfamiliar with the technology.

-Toast obviously isn’t the only option when it comes to the best POS systems on the market, though.
-In fact, there are plenty of top tier solutions that will mesh well with your hotel needs, providing the tools you need to manage guests, take reservations, and engage customers.
+Square isn’t the only option when it comes to the best POS systems on the market, though.
+In fact, there are plenty of top-tier solutions that will mesh well with your hotel needs, providing the tools you need to manage guests, take reservations, and engage customers.

-In this guide, you’ll learn about the best POS systems for hotels, including how much they cost, what they can do, and what kind of hotels are the best fit for particularly solutions.
+In this guide, you’ll learn about the best POS systems for hotels, including how much they cost, what they can do, and what kind of hotels are the best fit for particular solutions.

 Key Takeaways